-In some of your first courses in high school, or in the note book that has been given you, or in the first part of this lecture, you have been told about the different courts in the State of West Virginia, as well as their functions and jurisdictions.
-You have been told, too, about the several officials of which a court is composed, namely, the judge or judges, the clerk, the sheriff, the reporter, and the jury.
-These are required to organize a court, and to make it ready to do business.
-To conduct business through the courts other officers have become necessary.
-These are the lawyers, whose function is to present business to the courts and to bring it to a conclusion.
+In some of your courses in high school you may have been told about different courts in the State of West Virginia as well as about their functions and jurisdiction.
+You have also been told about the several officials of which a court is composed, namely, the judge or judges, the clerk, the sheriff, the reporter and the jury.
+These are required to organize a court and to make it ready to do business.
+To conduct business through the courts, other officials have become necessary.
+These are the lawyers, whose function it is to present business to the courts and to bring the business to a conclusion.